Misaka-SL-Project/BetterTeslaGates/README.md

 ```
 # If the plugin is enabled or not.
   is_enabled: true
  # Available items that could disable the tesla gate
-  required_keycards:
+  required_items:
   - KeycardNTFOfficer
   - KeycardContainmentEngineer
   - KeycardNTFLieutenant